Birthdate

 PERSONAL

 Lives in Edmonton… Her mother Kelly Baldock is the president of the Alberta Society for the Visually Impaired..
-Completing her bachelors in education at the University of Alberta… Has certificates in special needs teaching and child care from McEwen College…
+Education student at the University of Alberta… Has certificates in special needs teaching and child care from McEwen College…

 NOTABLE INTERNATIONAL RESULTS